How MSF is fighting COVID-19 in France

-Unaccompanied minors who arrive in France are often traumatized by violence and abuse suffered on their journey and end up in inadequate reception facilities, facing a maze of obstructionist bureaucracy.
+Many unaccompanied minors who arrive in France are traumatized by violence and abuse suffered on their journeys.
+For most, obtaining recognition of their minority status is an arduous process.

-In 2018, Doctors Without Borders/Médecins Sans Frontières (MSF) focused on assisting young, unaccompanied migrants, especially those whose applications for child protection had been turned down as they were not recognized as minors, often for disputable reasons.
+In 2019, Doctors Without Borders/Médecins Sans Frontières continued to provide assistance to young, unaccompanied migrants in France.
+Many of them had seen their applications for child protection turned down because they were not recognized as minors, often for disputable reasons.

-We offer respite and care, and facilitate access to legal support and medical, social, psychological, and administrative services in partnership with other organizations in an MSF-run center in Pantin, a suburb of Paris.
-A total of 787 minors benefited from these services in 2018.
-More than 430 legal appeals were filed; while most were still pending at the end of the year, 94 were successful, and the minors concerned were eventually placed under the care of child protection services.
+We offer respite and care, and facilitate access to legal support and medical, social, psychological, and administrative services in partnership with other organisations in an MSF-run centre in Pantin, a suburb of Paris.
+A total of 734 minors benefited from these services in 2019.
+Learn how you can best help in France and other countries.